-Whether you've grown them yourself or the taters come from a box, virtually every cook puts his own spin on classic mashed potatoes.
-Like many culinary tricks, however, the idea of soaking potatoes before including them in your favorite mashed recipe remains divisive; some swear by the method while others claim there are better ways.
+Whether you've grown them yourself, bought a bag at the store or mix dehydrated taters from a box, virtually every cook puts a unique spin on classic mashed potatoes.
+Like many culinary tricks, however, the idea of soaking potatoes in water before including them in your favorite mashed recipe remains divisive.
+Some swear by the soaking method, while others claim there are better ways to prep the spuds.
 Experimenting with your own recipe is the most reliable way to formulate an opinion on the subject, but before you start tinkering, it helps to be informed.

 Potatoes naturally contain a starch known as amylose.
 If you whip up your mashed potatoes without removing some of this starch, you end up with a pasty, gummy dish.
-Soaking potatoes in water overnight removes some amylose, but for the trick to work, you must cut the spuds into roughly 1-inch pieces, which exposes an optimum amount of surface area.
-For safety, always soak the potatoes in the refrigerator and limit the soaking time to overnight, at maximum -- although just a few hours does the trick.
+Soaking potatoes overnight in a pot of water removes some amylose, but for the trick to work, you must cut the spuds into roughly 1-inch pieces, which exposes an optimum amount of surface area.
+For safety, always soak the potatoes in the refrigerator and limit the soaking time to overnight, at maximum — although just a few hours does the trick.

 A Taste for Nutrition

 Apart from the effects soaking and rinsing have on the texture of mashed potatoes, these methods can affect nutritional content.
 Soaking cut potatoes can sap their nutrients.
 To retain these nutrients and up the flavor of your mash, parboil the potatoes in stock rather than soaking them.
 For a more subtly sweet flavor, parboil the potatoes in milk.
 Regardless of your prep methods, leave the skin on while boiling or parboiling to retain as many nutrients as possible.
 If you go with one of these methods, remember to rinse the sliced potatoes under cool water to remove excess starch.

 More Tater Tricks